Nine Trip Planning Pitfalls to Avoid

 Overlooking Anchorage

 Some folks have a saying: Anchorage is only 20 minutes from Alaska.
-Unfortunately, a lot of visitors seem to believe that, and blow out of town as quickly as possible.
+A lot of visitors seem to believe that, and blow out of town as quickly as possible.
+But by adding an extra day to your Anchorage itinerary, you can make the town a base camp for a variety of great wilderness experiences.

-Some solid wilderness can even be found minutes away from your Anchorage hotel.
-Chugach State Park , on the city’s doorstep, is half the size of Delaware and has valleys, mountains, and glacial rivers as beautiful as any in Alaska.
+For example, Chugach State Park, on the city’s doorstep, is half the size of Delaware and has valleys, mountains, and glacial rivers as beautiful as any in Alaska.
 Here you can enjoy a wide variety of half- or full-day tours and excursions like flightseeing, bear viewing, glacier dogsledding, rafting, fishing, guided hiking, and more.
 Or you can rent a car to visit nearby destinations that make for scenic day trips from Anchorage.

 Spending a few days in Anchorage is also a great way to give yourself a context to understand and appreciate the rest of your trip.
-When you see Anchorage’s many modern (and not-so-modern) buildings, you get a sense of how influential both the federal government and the oil business have been in the development of this Last Frontier.
-And when you go to the Anchorage Museum or the Alaska Native Heritage Center, you’ll get a vivid understanding of how native cultures have helped create (and still shape) Alaska.
+When you see Anchorage’s modern (and not-so-modern) buildings, you get a sense of how influential both the federal government and the oil business have been in the development of Alaska.
+And when you go to the Anchorage Museum or the Alaska Native Heritage Center, you’ll get a vivid understanding of our history and culture.

 Letting Deals or Coupon Books Run Your Trip

 The good news: There are other ways to get great discounts in Alaska.
 Sometimes it's a matter of when you book, or when you visit.
-If your schedule is flexible, try coming during the shoulder seasons—generally late May and early September.
+If your schedule is flexible, the shoulder seasons—generally late May and early September, may offer discounts.
 Most hotels, tours, and even transportation options are less expensive, so you get a discount on your entire trip instead of just one tour or hotel.
 Read about how to see Alaska on a budget.

 Not Allocating Enough Funds For Excursions